 6 min read · Cost

-Fire-resistant siding cost in El Dorado Hills is pushed by two things at once — Chapter 7A assembly on the many FHSZ parcels, and custom housing stock that calls for premium trim and finish.
-Here is the honest scope band for both.
+Fire-resistant siding cost in El Dorado Hills is pushed by two forces at once — Chapter 7A assembly on the many Fire Hazard Severity Zone parcels, and a custom, detail-heavy housing stock that calls for premium trim and finish.
+The polished suburban surface masks genuine foothill wildfire country.
+Here is the honest scope band for both layers and how to read a bid that has to satisfy each.

 Chapter 7A on custom El Dorado Hills homes